Pigmentation means coloring.

 - The substantia nigra and locus coeruleus (areas of the brain)

 2 types of eumelanin – black and brown.
-It is responsible for dark colors in hair, eyes and skin.
+It is responsible for dark colours in hair, eyes and skin.

 This type of melanin pigments the lips, nipples and other pinkish parts of the body.
 People who have equal parts of eumelanin and pheomelanin have red hair.